Skip to main content

 DPDP Readiness Infrastructure for RBI-Regulated NBFCs

 When an RBI inspector asks about your DPDP posture in 2026, your answer must be a documented readiness position.
-NBFCs face a compliance challenge that generic consent platforms cannot resolve: RBI mandates 10-year KYC retention while the DPDP Act requires erasure on demand.
-PMLA creates independent 5-year retention obligations.
+NBFCs face a compliance challenge that generic consent platforms cannot resolve: RBI mandates 5-year KYC retention while the DPDP Act requires erasure on demand.
+PMLA creates independent retention obligations.
 CIBIL data sharing requires documented consent chains.
 ConsentOS builds the Legal Obligation Override infrastructure that addresses all three simultaneously, giving your Board Risk Committee a printable readiness report and your RBI inspector a verifiable compliance position.

 Critical Risk: Dual RBI/DPDP/PMLA Enforcement Risk